mattremigino1/vra-central/README.md

 # VRA-Central

 The final version of this app will be hosted on GCP.
-However, for testing and development purposes, we will use a local xampp database as well as a local xampp apache webserver.
+However, for testing and development purposes, we will use the CS server database as well as a local xampp apache webserver.

 ## deploying on XAMPP